titaniumnetwork-dev/Ultraviolet-App/README.md

 # Installation and Setup

 Installation of Ultraviolet is simple.
-You can find a Tl;Dr of the installation and setup process just below.
+You can find a Tl;DR of the installation and setup process just below.
 If you are unfamiliar with the "standard" installation process, look a bit farther down for a more comprehensive installation and setup guide.

 ## Basic Guide